climacs-net/convert_helm_to_marathon/README.md

 ## Cost

-The running servers cost approximately $4.5 to $5 per day.
+The running servers cost approximately $4 to $4.5 per day.